puppetlabs/puppetdb/documentation/api/query/experimental/event.markdown

 ##### Fields

-`field` may be any of the following.
+`FIELD` may be any of the following.
 Unless otherwise noted, all fields support both equality and regular expression match operators, but do not support inequality operators.